-If you are a student in your fourth year at accredited U.S. allopathic and osteopathic medical school, are committed to primary care, and have eligible student loans, you can apply to the NHSC Students to Service Program.
+If you are a student in your final year at accredited U.S. allopathic and osteopathic medical school, are committed to primary care and have eligible student loans, you can apply to the NHSC Students to Service Program.

 If selected, you can receive $120,000 in loan repayment for committing to serve at an approved NHSC site full time for at least 3 years (or half time for at least 6 years) following the completion of a primary care residency.
 If your eligible student loan balance is less than $120,000, you can receive funding to pay off those loans.

 You will receive four payments, beginning the summer after your medical school graduation and continuing each summer for the first 3 years of your residency.